 When looking for cheap properties it is also important to consider resale values.
 Properties that have a short leasehold are more difficult to sell on.
 In addition, flats that are purchased on leasehold terms can incur ground rent and sometimes annual maintenance charges.
 Most freehold cheap properties offer a better prospect for resale.

-Cheap Property FAQ
+Cheap UK Property FAQ

 Where can I buy cheap property in the UK?